-Surrounded by wealthy areas of Belgravia, Westminster and Pimlico, the area of Victoria is rapidly becoming more than just a railway station and coach stop.

 The area of Victoria is rapidly becoming more than just a railway station and coach stop.

-Surrounded by wealthy areas of Belgravia, Westminster and Pimlico, Victoria also neighbours the most famous address in the city - Buckingham Palace.
-With ongoing development and revamping of the area around Victoria train station, Victoria is a place currently in flux, with promising signs of transformation into a vibrant district in which to shop, eat, and soak up a bit of culture.
-Alongside the excellent Queen’s Gallery at Buckingham Palace, you can explore smaller private art galleries in the area, or take in a show at one of Victoria’s theatres.
+Surrounded by the affluent areas of Belgravia, Westminster and Pimlico, Victoria also neighbours one of the most famous addresses in the city - Buckingham Palace.
+With ongoing development and regeneration of the area surrounding the train and coach station, Victoria is showing some promising signs of transformation, becoming a vibrant district and an excellent place to shop, eat and soak up some of London’s culture.
+Alongside the excellent Queen’s Gallery at Buckingham Palace, you can also explore the smaller private art galleries in the area, or take in a show at one of Victoria’s theatres.

 Victoria is a small district in the borough of Westminster, best known for the station, one of London’s busiest transport hubs.
 The area around the station features mostly offices and foreign embassies, so a lot of the food options are small delis or chains for takeaway food, or fine dining restaurants.
 Hidden away from the main roads however, you can find some great restaurants at affordable prices, such at The Thomas Cubitt pub or Tozi.
 Elizabeth Street in nearby Belgravia is one of London’s prettiest streets, showcasing independent food and wine producers.

 Peggy Porschen is an award-winning cake designer, so you can expect the best from her cake shop in Belgravia, Victoria.
 The Parlour serves freshly baked cupcakes, cookies and layer cakes and also offers a selection of Peggy’s own blend teas, inspired by flavours found in her kitchen.Website

 TOZI is a Venetian-Italian restaurant and bar in Victoria.
 Chefs Maurilio and Daniele have developed a menu of cicchetti (small sharing plates); including breads freshly baked in the wood oven, grilled and fried food and their high-praised pasta dish: Buffalo ricotta ravioli with black truffle.
 Don’t forget to order a bottle from the all-Italian wine list.Website

 Iris & June is an artisan café launched by New Zealand-born Jodie Whitelaw.
 They offer a selection of lunch food freshly prepared on site and coffee drinks made from carefully sourced, ethically grown, Ozone beans.Website

 The area around Victoria station is not known for its culinary delights, as it’s mostly food chains offering a quick, takeaway lunch.
 Pimlico Fresh is a welcome addition to the area, offering breakfast, lunch dishes and coffees.
 Two big wooden tables are available for communal eating, the dishes are big and fairly-priced and the service is quick.Website

 One of Central London’s busiest transport hubs, Victoria itself is a small district but well situated, making it easy to get to and around.
 Whether you’re passing through on business or working in the area, you can find somewhere to get your healthy fitness fix.
 With a good mix of gyms, yoga and fitness offerings, there is something to meet your needs whatever your level of fitness.